fot. M. Jaźwiecki / Muzeum Historii Żydów Polskich

 - Assistant dogs are welcome at our Museum.

-- Wheelchairs for adults are available at the ticket desk and by the security stand at the main entrance.
+- Wheelchairs for adults (4 units) are available at the ticket desk and by the security stand at the main entrance.
+Wheelchairs are available free of charge, with no need to book in advance.

 Information for people with visual impairment >>